Pioreactor/docs.pioreactor/developer-guide/02-important-concepts.md

 One of the Raspberry Pi's is assigned as the "leader", and this hosts most of the services: web server, MQTT broker, database, etc. It also sends commands to any "workers".
 The leader can also be a worker.
 Together, the leader and all the workers are called a "cluster".
 A cluster can be a small as a single leader+worker.
 See more information about clusters [here](/user-guide/create-cluster).

-### Networking
+### Networking and communication

-The Raspberry Pis communicate through the local network (in more advanced cases, this network is hosted on the leader).
+The Raspberry Pis / Pioreactors communicate through the local network (in more advanced cases, this network is hosted on the leader).
 Users control the Pioreactor cluster while being on the same network, and accessing the web UI or the command line of the Pioreactors.

+Leaders talk to Pioreactors via http requests between their respective web servers (using lighttpd + Flask, on port 80 by default).
+Workers send experiment data back to the leader via MQTT (see below).
+We expect users to control the leader only (using the web interface or CLI), and let the leader control the workers (there are exceptions).

 ### MQTT